-The AT89C55WD implements 256 bytes of on-chip RAM.
+The AT89S52 implements 256 bytes of on-chip RAM.
 The upper 128 bytes occupy a parallel address space to the Special Function Registers.
-That means the upper 128 bytes have the same addresses as the SFR space but are physically separate from SFR space.
+This means that the upper 128 bytes have the same addresses as the SFR space but are physically separate from SFR space.

 When an instruction accesses an internal location above address 7FH, the address mode used in the instruction specifies whether the CPU accesses the upper 128 bytes of RAM or the SFR space.
-Instructions that use direct addressing access SFR space.
+Instructions which use direct addressing access the SFR space.